Turner, Taylor turn HRs into 5-1 Dodgers win over Tigers – KION546

 Tyler Anderson (2-0) earned the win for the Dodgers, allowing one earned run on five hits in five innings.
 He struck out three and walked one.

+“We scored a lot of runs, so we were trying to go out and throw strikes and force contact,” Anderson said.
+“That was probably the biggest thing.”

-Justin Turner, who is prone to slow starts, had a two-out, 2-run homer on an 0-2 pitch from Tyler Alexander in the first inning.
+Turner, who is prone to slow starts, had a two-out, two-run homer on an 0-2 pitch from Tyler Alexander in the first inning.
 It scored Freddie Freeman, who had walked.
-Taylor’s solo HR came in the second inning.
+Taylor’s solo homer came in the second inning.

+“It felt good to see the ball go over the fence to give us the two-run lead early in the game and let Tyler go out and do his thing,” Turner said.

 The Tigers scored their only run in the third inning when Javier Baez singled to center to score Tucker Barnhart.